Skip to content

 Implementation

 Music is an important part of Kemball School, valued as a subject and given as much importance as the rest of the curriculum.
+Music is also embedded across the curriculum and within the school as a whole.

-• join in with songs and rhymes and enjoy singing for pleasure
+· join in with songs and rhymes and enjoy singing for pleasure

-• recognise, name and play familiar instruments with increasing accuracy and control,
+· recognise, name and play familiar instruments with increasing accuracy and control,

-• learn about the inter-related dimensions of music: pitch, tempo, dynamic, duration, texture, timbre and structure
+· learn about the inter-related dimensions of music: pitch, tempo, dynamic, duration, texture, timbre and structure

-• use their skills in improvisations and compositions.
+· use their skills in improvisations and compositions.

-A weekly ‘Open Orchestra’ session is offered to pupils from Year 9 to 11 for those with a specific interest and talent as part of their options curriculum.
-The opportunity to achieve an Award and Certificate in Musical Development issued by Trinity College London in given to pupils in their final year of school.
+Pupils with a specific interest or musical talent are given the opportunity to achieve an Award and Certificate in Musical Development issued by Trinity College London during their final two years at Kemball School.

 External performers are invited into school, to give the pupils extra musical experiences whenever possible and appropriate.